CBM (charity)

 CBM has offices in 24 countries worldwide.
-The head office is in Bensheim, Germany, and is one of the 20 largest aid organizations in Germany.
+The head office is in Bensheim, Germany.

 CBM targets the people affected by disability by supporting local partner organizations to run programs in the fields of healthcare, rehabilitation (community-based rehabilitation – CBR), education and livelihood opportunities.
 In 2017 the international mental health charity BasicNeeds merged into the Christian disability charity.

 CBM also advocates for disability inclusion following UN guidelines in international policy-making bodies, and campaigns and raises funds through its member associations.
 CBM has an emergency response team to respond to conflicts and natural disasters.

 CBM reached a total of 5.5 million people in 2021.
 It was active in 46 countries, supported 492 projects and worked with 352 partner organizations, including disabled people's organizations, mission agencies, local churches, self-help groups and relief agencies.